EMBRYOPSIDA Pirani & Prado

 Bacterial/Fungal Associations.
 Monocots are practically never ectomycorrhizal, but myco-heterotrophy is disproportionally common here.
 This may be because there is no secondary thickening, a thick cortex, no primary root, etc. (Imhof 2010).

+Other than that, monocots show great variation in their basic leaf construction (e.g. Kaplan 1973), and seedlings, e.g. of Restionaceae, may hsve all sorts of leaf morphologies (e.g. Linder & Caddick 2001).
 The relation between the blade of a monocot leaf and that of a broad-leaved angiosperm is of the greatest interest.
-Leaves in general can be divided into a hyperphyll and hypophyll (e.g. ).
-In broad-leaved angiosperms the former gives rise to the blade, which has a marginal meristem and develops in an acropetal fashion - that is, the veins are first formed at the base of the blade.
+Leaves have often been divided into a hyperphyll and hypophyll (e.g. ).
+In broad-leaved angiosperms the hyperphyll gives rise to the blade which has a marginal meristem (blastozone) and develops in an acropetal fashion - that is, the veins are first formed at the base of the blade.
 The hypophyll, on the other hand, gives rise to the petiole, a rather late-developing part of the leaf, leaf base, and stipules.
 In broad-leaved angiosperms like Arabidopsis development at the base of the blade, the junction of the hyperphyll and hypophyll, proceeds in two directions; cells are cut off both distally towards the apex and proximally towards the base (Ichihashi et al. 2011).
-In many monocots, most of the leaf is developed from the hypophyll alone and maturation of the blade proceeds basipetally as cell files are cut off from a transverse basal plate.
+In many monocots, most of the leaf is thought to be developed from the hypophyll alone and maturation of the blade proceeds basipetally as cell files are cut off from a transverse basal plate.
 Thus tissues in the apex of the blade of grass or palm leaf emerging from the sheath are mature while cells at the base are actively dividing and elongating.
 There is often a "Vorläuferspitze", a usually small abaxial unifacial conical or cylindrical protrusion at the apex of the mature leaf; this may represent the entire hyperphyll (e.g. Knoll 1948; Troll 1955; Bharathan 1996).
-In the "typical" monocot leaf the blade develops from the equivalent of the broad-leaved angiosperm leaf base.
-In leaves in general, localization of PIN-FORMED1 auxin transport proteins is associated with provascular strand development, whether at the marginal meristem or the sheathing leaf base (Johnston et al. 2014).
+In such leaves the blade develops from the equivalent of the broad-leaved angiosperm leaf base.
+In leaves in general, localization of PIN-FORMED1 auxin transport proteins is associated with provascular strand development, whether at the marginal meristem or the sheathing leaf base (Johnston et al. 2014a).

-One commonly thinks of monocots as having broad, sheathing bases and leaf blades with parallel venation that are about the same width, but this is perhaps because of the ubiquity of grasses (for the sheathing base of Zea, see Johnston et al. 2014) and the fact that many commonly-cultivated bulbs have such leaves.
+One commonly thinks of monocots as having broad, sheathing bases and leaf blades with parallel venation that are about the same width, but this is perhaps because of the ubiquity of grasses (for the sheathing base of Zea, see Johnston et al. 2014a) and the fact that many commonly-cultivated bulbs have such leaves.
 (Although Gifford and Foster [1988: Fig. 19-13] prefer to think of such venation as being striate, emphasizing how the main veins join sequentially at the apex, the different leaf venations they show are variations on this parallel theme.)
 However, in Acorus (Kaplan 1970a) and most, but not all, Alismatales studied (e.g. Bloedel & Hirsch 1979) a bifacial blade may develop from the upper part of the leaf primordium.
 Such leaves are quite similar in development to those of broad-leaved angiosperms (Doyle 2013).
-Quite commonly there is still a small Vorläuferspitze, but this is visible only in cataphylls and/or early developed leaves in Cyclanthaceae and Alismataceae (Wilder 1986; Bloedel & Hirsch 1979).
+Quite commonly there is still a small Vorläuferspitze, but this is visible only in cataphylls and/or early developed leaves in Alismataceae (Bloedel & Hirsch 1979), and it is also visible in Cyclanthaceae (Wilder 1986).
 How much hyperphyll a Vorläuferspitze represents varies, and Bharathan (1996) noted that a Vorläuferspitze was to be found in some monocot leaves whose blade develops from the hyperphyll.

 A number of monocots have broad leaf blades, petioles, the venation is reticulate, with some free vein endings, and the stomata are unoriented (see Cameron & Dickison 1998).
-Indeed, net venation may have arisen at least 26 times in monocots (see above: Givnish et al. 2005, 2006b: see above).
-The plants are often vines/lianes (Smilax, [Liliales], Dioscorea [Dioscoreales]) and/or plants which live in shady habits for at least parts of their lives (Trillium [Liliales]).
-Thus the leaf blades of Hosta and Orontium are similar only in a functional sense (Troll 1955).
+Net venation may have arisen at least 26 times in monocots (see above: Givnish et al. 2005, 2006b: see above).
+The plants involved are often vines/lianes (Smilax [Liliales], Dioscorea [Dioscoreales]) and/or plants which live in shady habits for at least parts of their lives (Trillium [Liliales]).
+Thus the leaf blades of Hosta (Asparagales) and Orontium (Alismatales) are similar only in a functional sense (Troll 1955).
 Some kind of midrib/central vein is common, or there may be a few strong veins diverging from the base (Doyle et al. 2008, which see for further details of the venation of monocot leaves, etc.).
 Members of Zingiberales typically have a well-developed midrib from which numerous closely parallel veins leave, either proceeding straight to the margin, as in Musa, or taking a more arcuate path.
-Transverse veins joining the parallel veins are ubiquitous in monocots, and those in the broadly cordate blades of Stemona (Pandanales-Stemonaceae) are particularly conspicuous.
+Transverse veins joining the parallel veins are ubiquitous in monocots, and those in the broadly cordate blades of Stemona (Pandanales-Stemonaceae) are particularly conspicuous and elegant.

 Chemistry, Morphology, etc. Some monocots (Amaryllidaceae, Araceae) have benzylisoqinoline alkaloids, but it is unclear if they are produced by the same biosynthetic pathway as these alkaloids in broad-leaved angiosperms (Waterman 1999).